-Areas Requiring Special Attention are known locations on the Unit where frost is prone to occur and/or where run off is liable to happen.
-These areas are identified in Figure 3/1.
-BEAR Scotland will, throughout the Contract Period review these areas and add other areas to Figure 3/1 as necessary.
-Figure 3/1 combines the information provided from the Contract as Tables 7.2.F.1, 7.2.F.2 and 7.2.F.3 into a single source for day to day use.
+Areas Requiring Special Attention are known locations on the Unit where there are steep inclines, frost is prone to occur and/or where run off is liable to happen as included in Tables 7.2.F.1, 7.2.F.2 and 7.2.F.3 in the Contract.
+These areas are identified in Figures 3/1A, 3/1B, 3/1C.
+BEAR Scotland will, throughout the Contract Period, review these areas and add other areas to Figure 3/1A, 3/1B and 3/1C as necessary.

+Areas of run off were reviewed spring/ summer 2020 and changes made to Figure 3/1A, 3/1B and 3/1C as required.
 Each area will be monitored effectively.
 For both frost susceptible areas and known surface water run off locations, the ability to monitor forecast and up-to-date road surface temperatures and states is critical.
 Each area will be assigned an appropriate road sensor or forecast station, based on location and/or a similar climatic domain.
-For example the area at A887 Dundreggan will be assigned the road sensor located at A887 Achlain.
+For example, the area at A887 Dundreggan will be assigned the road sensor located at A887 Achlain.
 The area can then be effectively monitored by looking at the forecast and current road surface temperature / state.